Gaius Julius Caesar (name): The cognomen Caesar

 In earlier times Caesar could originally have been a praenomen.
-The suffix –ar is highly unusual for Latin, but is a common suffix in the Sabine Oscan language.
+The suffix –ar is highly unusual for Latin, but is a common suffix in the Sabine Oscan language, spoken in Southern Italy up to the 1st century AD.
 The etymology of the name Caesar is still unknown and was subject to many interpretations even in antiquity.
-Julius Caesar himself may have propagated the derivation from the elephant, an animal that was said to have been called caesai in the "Moorish", i.e. probably Punic language, thereby following the claims of his family that they inherited the cognomen from an ancestor, who had received the name after killing an elephant, possibly during the first Punic War.
+Julius Caesar himself may have propagated the derivation from the elephant, an animal that was said to have been called caesai in the "Moorish", i.e. probably Punic language, thereby following the claims of his family that they inherited the cognomen from an ancestor, who had received the name after killing an elephant (presumably a war elephant), possibly during the first Punic War (264–241 BC).
 Since the Gauls came to know the elephant through the Punic commander Hannibal, it is possible that the animal was also known under the name caesar or caesai in Gaul.
 Caesar used the animal during his conquest of Gaul and probably of Britain, which is further supported by the inclusion of forty elephants on the first day of Caesar's Gallic triumph in Rome.
 Caesar displayed an elephant above the name CAESAR on his first denarius, which he probably had minted while still in Gallia Cisalpina.
 Apart from using the elephant as a claim for extraordinary political power in Rome, the coin is an unmasked allusion to this etymology of the name and directly identifies Caesar with the elephant, because the animal treads a Gallic serpent-horn, the carnyx, as a symbolic depiction of Caesar's own victory.

 Several other interpretations were propagated in antiquity, all of which remain highly doubtful: